Atrial Fibrillation Medications

 Heart rate-controlling medications

 - Beta blockers.
 These drugs slow the heart rate.
 Most people can function and feel better if their heart rate is controlled.
 Read more about beta blockers.
-Examples of beta blockers include:
+Examples of beta blockers:

 - Atenolol